Creating Enjoyable Earthquakes

 Good design is the language of a transition well managed.

-you design your disruptions so that people can enjoy them?
+Immediately the question arises: how will you design your disruptions so that people can enjoy them?

 Striving for invisibility